faye092/full-stack-open-2025/README.md

 ### Part 1: Introduction to React
 - Familiarizing with the React-library and some features of JavaScript that are important for understanding React.

+### Part 2: Communicating with server
+- Continuation of the introduction to React.
+It includes data rendering, data submit with HTML forms, fetching data from remote backend server and simple CSS styles.

 ## My course progress

 | Part           | Status      | Exercises |